SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 ### Customizing the modal Dialog

-Spec let us adapt the dialog window, for example to add interaction buttons.
+Spec lets us adapt the dialog window, for example to add interaction buttons.
 Here we specialize the method `initializeDialogWindow:` to add two buttons that control the behavior of the application (as shown in Figure *@Customizeddialog@*).

 ```language=Smalltalk